sonic-pi-net/sonic-pi/HOW-TO-CONTRIBUTE.md

   Sonic Pi translation has been a good start, but it's now turning into a hassle to keep up with the changes.
 A translation service such as Transifex etc. would be beneficial.
+The difficult part is how to integrate this with GitHub.

 - Optimization: Identify & fix bottlenecks that waste CPU or RAM